locusrobotics/qgis_ros/README.md

 QGIS can be installed from: https://qgis.org/en/site/forusers/download.html You need to add a PPA if using Ubuntu 16.04.

 ## Installation
+QGIS ROS is a valid Catkin package.
+Download and build:

 ```bash
 cd ~/my_ros_ws/src/